 Preferred Rewards Platinum Honors Up to $2,500

-For more on Bank of America’s account structure, see our Bank of America ATM limit guide.
+For more detail, see our Bank of America ATM limit guide.

 To raise your BofA limit: Call 800-432-1000 or request a temporary increase through the Bank of America mobile app.
-The app option is the fastest — some customers report same-day approval in under five minutes.
+The app option may be faster for some customers, though approval timing and availability vary.

 Wells Fargo ATM Withdrawal Limits